1. Demographic and ethnographic information

 What term do the people use to distinguish themselves from other language groups?

-What are the origins of these terms?
+What is the origin of these terms (if known)?

 What is the dominant economic activity of the people?

-Briefly describe the ecosystem, material culture and cosmology (these will be intimately related).
+Briefly describe the ecosystem, material culture, and cosmology (these will be intimately related).

 Where is the language spoken, and how are the people distributed in this area?